FastDigitalOceanDroplets/VestaCP/README.md

     curl -O https://raw.githubusercontent.com/FastDigitalOceanDroplets/VestaCP/master/vestacp.sh && bash vestacp.sh

 Once installed REBOOT the droplet.
-(Very important to do for the nex step !!!)
+(Very important to do for the next step !!!)

 I have prepared some basic setups and patches installation for the specific VestaCP version.
 Copy the line bellow and execute it in the terminal. (the patch may or may not reboot the system again)